Journals Library

 Due to the nature of the business we present documents that originate from other institutions.

 There are a large number of PDFs created in previous years which were not designed for accessibility, especially those relating to Journals Library HTA reports Volumes 1-17.
-In addition there will be documents that are not accessible: protocols, supplementary material, stand-alone documents, first look summaries, web reports in relation to any Journals Library report.
+In addition there will be documents that are not accessible: protocols, supplementary material, stand-alone documents, first look summaries, web reports in relation to any Journals Library article.

 Where these are no longer being updated, we do not intend to recreate them in accessible versions as we consider this would be a disproportionate burden